thirstycode/face-recognition-dlib/README.md

 ```
 ### Note:
   - There are two models included in here.
 1. Normal model 2.
 Knn model
-    - 1. Normal model : It is normal model that use 1 image of user to train the face recognition.
+    - Normal model : It is normal model that use 1 image of user to train the face recognition.
-    - 2. Knn model (Works on Euclidean distance) : Uses as many as images to train the model , so that it can be best accurate.
+    - Knn model (Works on Euclidean distance) : Uses as many as images to train the model , so that it can be better in accuracy.
 This model is 2-4 times slower than normal model.